contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/guide/2.3/04_extensions/02_apispark/01_introspector.md

 ## APISpark tokens

 The parameters -u and -p are mandatory, they correspond to your APISpark user name and secret key.
 You can get those [here](https://apispark.com/account/overview) under the tab "tokens".
-You will need to [sign up](https://apispark.com/signin) first.
+You will need to <a href="https://apispark.restlet.com/signin" target="_blank">sign up</a> first.

 ![apispark tokens](images/apisparkTokens.png)